 Learn more: Kidspot

-Capture the Flag is an all-time favorite outdoor game for most kids.
+Few games are more beloved than Capture the Flag.
 It’s best for slightly older kids and is a great way for them to exercise both their physical body and competitive nature.

-The person who is it gets three tries to guess who took an eraser, or other object that stands in as the bone, from under their chair.
-(Here’s an example of young students playing the game with a little tune.)
+Another classic, in this game, whoever is it gets three tries to guess who took an eraser, or another object that stands in for the bone, from under their chair.
+(Here’s an example of young students playing the game while listening to the corresponding tune.)

 Learn more: Frugal Fun for Boys and Girls

-This outdoor dodgeball game is a clever revamp of traditional dodgeball.
-You can even play it outside with your class without worrying about runaway balls.
+Markedly similar to traditional dodgeball but with a fun twist, you can even play it outside with your class without worrying about runaway balls.